GUT-AI/gut-ai/README.md

 Please note that the above is the DOI for the whole project, __*not*__ for this GitHub repository.

+### Current Problems and Challenges

+The Problems and Challenges that currently exists in our world are the following:
+* countless of centralized “solutions” in the cyberspace no interoperability limited communication inefficient processes multiple single-points-of-failure bureaucratic hegemony censorship no privacy security vulnerabilities

 ### List of components

 See [Components](components).